fvsionai/fvsion/README.md

 1. Once completed please ensure that you are in the root directory.

 # Known Issues
+1. There are edge cases where electron failed to be installed using `npm i`, if so, open `package.json` file, temporaily delete the ` "electron": "2x.x.x", "electron-builder": "2x.x.x", "got": "x.x.x",` lines, save the files and run `npm i` again.
+Once successful, undo the changes in `package.json` i.e. re-add the deleted line, and re-run `npm i`
 1. There might be undeleted temporary files in `C:\Users\test\AppData\Local\Temp`.
 Please check if you storage is heavily used.
 Do note that diffusers libary tend to cache files to speed up operation which also use some amount of data.
 More details [here](https://huggingface.co/docs/datasets/cache).
 1. UX: Minimal loading indicator when loading generation.